21 Best Photo Spots In Paris | The Photographer’s Guide

 France’s largest privately-owned château inspired Versailles itself, featuring spectacular formal gardens by André Le Nôtre.
 This architectural marvel has appeared in numerous films, including “Moonraker,” “The Man in the Iron Mask,” and “Marie Antoinette.”

 Professional photography sessions require advance booking with significant fees (€3,000+++).
-Our planning team maintains excellent relationships with the château management and can arrange exclusive access for your event.
+Professional planning teams maintain excellent relationships with the château management and can arrange exclusive access for your event.

 Don’t miss the magical “Soirées aux Chandelles” (Candlelit Evenings) from May through October for extraordinary evening photo opportunities.